Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Entanglement entropy in the universe with extended objects

-In summary, the holographic braneworld model shows how rapidly the entanglement entropy grows in expanding universes.
-More precisely, when $(d-1)$-dimensional objects are uniformly distributed, the universe expands with the scale factor $a(\ta) \sim \ta^{2/(4-p)}$ as shown in \eq{Result:pscale}.
-Due to the expansion of the universe, the resulting entanglement entropy also increases by a power related to the expansion rate of the universe.
-In the early time era, for example, the entanglement entropy increases by the volume law, $S_E \sim a(\ta)^3$, whereas it in the late time era grows by the area law, $S_E \sim a(\ta)^2$.
+In summary, the braneworld model shows how rapidly the entanglement entropy grows in expanding universes.
+When $(p-1)$-dimensional objects are uniformly distributed, the universe expands with the scale factor $a(\ta) =\ta^{2/(4-p)}$ as shown in \eq{Result:pscale}.
+In this expanding universe, the entanglement entropy increases by the volume law in the early time era ($S_E \sim \ta^{6/(4-p)}$), whereas it in the late time era grows by the area law ($S_E \sim \ta^{4/(4-p)}$).